 People with localized lung cancer have an approx. 5-year survival of 50%.
 People with widely metastatic lung cancer have a 5-year survival of less than 5%.

 Staging determines the extent of the disease and aids in planning treatment and predicting the prognosis.
 Lung cancer is relatively difficult to cure but much easier to prevent.
 Children and adolescents should be discouraged from smoking tobacco products, and current smokers should be assisted in their efforts to quit, e.g., through referrals to local branches of the ACS, smoking-cessation programs, individual counseling, or group therapy.

 SCREENING AND PUBLIC HEALTH

 Chest x-rays do not show small, early cancers, but CT scanning can be used to screen people who have a long history of smoking and evidence of emphysema.
 In this high-risk group, screening detects the disease in its early stages when it is most likely to be curable.
 Smokers over the age of 55 who undergo annual lung cancer screening with low-dose CT scans have improved survival relative to those who do not.
 However, the public health costs of mass screening are high compared with the cost of encouraging smokers to quit or teaching teenagers not to start smoking.

 Squamous cell carcinoma of the mouth or tongue.
 Oral cavity cancers are only rarely caused by salivary gland tumors or sarcomas.

-In 2013 the NCI estimated that in the U.S. around 36,000 people would be diagnosed with oral cancers and that nearly 6,850 would die of the disease.
+In 2019 the NCI estimated that approx. 53,000 people would be diagnosed with oral cancers, and that more than 10,800 would die of the disease.

 Any malignant growth in an ovary or invading the surrounding peritoneum.